Estimated time to read: 5 minutes

 Compressed air is then reheated to room temperature in the air-to-heat exchanger, lowering the PDP.
 This step prevents the formation of condensation on the pipes while reducing the temperature of incoming compressed air.

 To be effective, the relative humidity of the compressed air should be below 50%.
-In order to support you in monitoring the drying process, there's the optional PDP indicators.
-These devices are equipped with a PDP alarm, measure dew point, and indicate fan status.
+To help you monitor the drying process, there's optional PDP indicators.
+These devices come with a PDP alarm, measure dew point, and indicate fan status.